“Do not go where the path may lead,

 The problem is that the industry feeding us this nonsense is on crack (literally).
 The average female fashion model is 5’11 tall and weighs 117 pounds.
 The average North American woman is 5’4 and weighs 140 pounds.
 I think it’s safe to say that the media’s idea of how we should look does not reflect the norm.

-The bottom line is that if advertisers can convince us we’re not ok as we are, we’re more likely to spend our money on the clothes, diets, makeup, or handbags that strive to attain that perfect image.
+The bottom line is that if advertisers can convince us that we’re not ok as we are, we’re more likely to spend our money on the clothes, diets, makeup, or handbags that strive to attain that perfect image.

-Ladies and gentlemen, a perfect appearance will not bring you love and acceptance.
+A perfect appearance will not bring you love and acceptance.
 You’ll experience love and acceptance from others only when you have mastered the art of loving and accepting yourself.
 People will be drawn to you because of how they feel when they are around you, not because of the size of your jeans.
 If you’re hanging out with people who DO only care about the size of your jeans, it’s time to make some new friends.

 3. Hard Work is Necessary for Success

+The unconscious need to work hard in order to prove oneself is deeply ingrained in our collective consciousness.
 Many people have been trained to think that success only comes to those who work hard.
 Success DOES come to those who work hard, but it also comes to those who work “easy”.

 The most successful people I know are not the hardest workers.
 Yes, there is action involved, but it’s never “hard”.
 The most successful people line up with their success on a vibrational level first and allow their action to be inspired from within.
 Inspired action feels joyful, not difficult.
 Yes, successful people may pour many hours into their passion but most proclaim that the time flies by.
 The most genuine success does not come from “hard” work; it comes from INSPIRED work.